From the Archives: Recording of the First SCW Performance

 “Arbeit Macht Frei” tape cover – folded out – by PnrH

-The cassette was 90 minutes in length, with about 32 individual tunes.
+The cassette was 90 minutes long, with over 30 individual tunes.
 Here’s some highlights:

 Kill Pigs